 The idea of creating a more ‘circular or closed-looped economy’ where the use of plastic is designed with the ease of recycling and reuse in mind, is central to responsible plastic use.
 While recycling facilities and services are widespread in some countries, they remain insufficient for the scale of the task.
 We are committed to improving this infrastructure and ensuring that not only is our packaging as recyclable as possible but that it is effectively sorted and collected.
 We will continue to share knowledge on how best to recycle and reuse packaging.

-We are already working with leading campaigners How2Recycle in the US and have started collaborating with the internationally-recognized On Pack Recycling Label organisation in the UK to ensure our labels present clear instructions and guidelines.
+We are already working with leading campaigners How2Recycle® (how2recycle.info) in the US and have started collaborating with the internationally-recognized On Pack Recycling Label organisation in the UK to ensure our labels present clear instructions and guidelines.

 Alone, RB will never solve the global plastics challenge.
-The solution demands global co ordination, with multi-lateral collaboration and joint ventures.
-This means working with third parties – be they not-for-profit organisations, governments, local authorities and communities, industry associations, waste management specialists, suppliers, retailers, consumers or our peers - and we will seek to forge effective relationships across all these groups.
+The solution demands global co-ordination, with multi-lateral collaboration and joint ventures.
+This means working with third parties – including not-for-profit organisations, governments, local authorities and communities, industry associations, waste management specialists, suppliers, retailers, consumers or our peers.
+We’ve been forging effective relationships across all these groups for some time now.
+It’s important that we continue to build on this success, to affect real change in to create a circular system for plastic.